 Optional modules during the Degree cover classical theatre acting, dance technique, performing arts in education, and performance and media.
 There are also optional independent project modules that allow students to focus on and further develop a particular area of interest, for example directing, acting, choreography, arts administration, or teaching.
 In their final year, this module also offers the opportunity for students to carry out a work placement in the performing arts sector.

 Click here to hear what our staff and students have to say about Performing Arts degrees at BMC.

 - Year 1: 88 UCAS points.
-Vocational Relevant Level 3 or 3 A levels (1 x Drama preferred)
+Level 3 Extended Diploma in a relevant topic or 3 A levels (1 x Drama preferred)

-- Year 2: 120 Credits at Level 4 in relevant subject + bridging assignment (maybe required)
+- Year 2: 120 Credits at Level 4 in relevant subject.
+A bridging assignment may be required

 Year 1 Modules